vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

 Install the Sendcloud shipping module
 -------------------------------------

-After the Sendcloud account is set up and configured, it's time to configure the Odoo database.
+After the Sendcloud account is set up and configured, it's time to configure the Leansoft database.
 To get started, go to Odoo's :guilabel:`Apps` module,  search for the :guilabel:`Sendcloud Shipping` integration, and install it.

 .. image:: sendcloud_shipping/sendcloud-mod.png
    :align: center
-   :alt: Sendcloud Shipping module in the Odoo Apps module.
+   :alt: Sendcloud Shipping module in the Leansoft Apps module.

 Sendcloud shipping connector configuration
 ------------------------------------------